 Instead, you can use social media as a way to promote new research, upcoming products, higher-ups in your staff, and more.
 You may not actually generate sales from your Twitter account — but you can at least help people feel more comfortable with your products.

-When you post on social media, it's important to be concise and use multimedia.
+When you post on social media as a part of your pharmaceutical company's marketing strategy, it's important to be concise and use multimedia.
 Photos are especially good additions to networks like Twitter and Facebook, and videos work surprisingly well, too.